JuanRdBO/react-native-quick-base64/README.md

 # react-native-quick-base64

-A native implementation of base64 in C++ for React Native
+A native implementation of base64 in C++ for React Native.
+It's a direct port of [CraftzDogs's](https://github.com/craftzdog/react-native-quick-base64) repository with the same name.

 ## Installation